karlcanindo/karlcanindo/README.md

 Hello, I'm karlcanindo 👋

-Hello, I'm Karl Francis R. Canindo, a graduate of Central Philippine University with a Bachelor of Science in Information Technology (BSIT).
+Karl Francis R. Canindo, a graduate of Central Philippine University with a Bachelor of Science in Information Technology (BSIT).
 I am passionate about technology and always eager to explore and learn about new tech trends and advancements.
 With a strong foundation in IT, I am excited to apply my skills and stay updated with the latest industry developments.

 🚀 Skills and Tools:
 Programming and Development Tools